 “Full Member” means an IHO Member State within the Arctic Region who signs the Statutes.

-“Associate Member” means other IHO Members States or States of the Arctic Region who are non-IHO members, both being signatories of the Statutes of the Commission.
+“Associate Member” means other IHO Members States out of the Arctic Region, or States of the Arctic Region who are non-IHO members, both being signatories of the Statutes of the Commission.

 “Observer” means other States and International Organizations active in the Arctic Region concerned that may be invited by the Commission Chair to participate.
 Additional observers such as industry or Academic stakeholders active in the Arctic Region may be invited by the Commission to participate.